UnidentifiedObject/Generative-Music/README.md

 -First you need to download the requirements file for libraries.

--Then you can add your musics to "midi_files" folder
+-Then you can add your musics to "midi_files" folder (you need to download in .mid format)

 -Then run "canYouHearTheMusic" file